tensorflow/tensorflow/g3doc/LangRef.md

 of elements (of the elemental type of the memref), and a tag memref with its indices.
 The tag location is used by a dma_wait operation to check for completion.
-The indices of the source memref, destination memref, and the tag memref have the same restrictions as any load/store instruction in an MLFunction (whenever DMA operations appear in ML Functions).
+The indices of the source memref, destination memref, and the tag memref have the same restrictions as any load/store instruction in an ML Function (whenever DMA operations appear in ML Functions).
 This allows powerful static analysis and transformations in the presence of such DMAs including rescheduling, pipelining / overlap with computation, and checking for matching start/end operations.
 The source and destination memref need not be of the same dimensionality, but need to have the same elemental type.